manuepeva/Material-ui-React-Step-Form/README.md

 Description: Project created using create-react-app and Material-UI Components as well as react-form, in order to properly set up and style the form.

-Objective: To have control over the form and material-ui setting while developing, and to provide a customer-facing final product.
+Objective: To have control over the form and material-ui settings while developing, and to provide a customer-facing final product.

 [![Header](https://raw.githubusercontent.com/manuepeva/Material-ui-React-Step-Form/master/Screenshot_2020-12-29%20React%20App.png "Header")](https://raw.githubusercontent.com/manuepeva/Material-ui-React-Step-Form/master/Screenshot_2020-12-29%20React%20App.png)